 There are many good reasons to look into remortgaging.
 The two most popular reasons why people choose to remortgage are:

 To save money - in order to lower monthly repayments or benefit from lower interest rates.
 More than half of all borrowers in the UK are currently paying more than they need to on their mortgage.

 To raise money - to release some of the equity in your home.
 This could be useful if you wanted to consolidate debts or release money for making home improvements (and adding value to your property).
 However, there is also the possibility of doing this with your current mortgage lender, with the added benefit of avoiding any penalty fees that come with switching to a new lender.

 Many people who already have a mortgage tend to look at remortgage deals and monitor the remortgage market to see if they can get a better deal than they currently have.

-After the initial fixed rate, your mortgage is likely to revert to a higher rate of interest, meaning you will have to pay more each month.
+After the initial fixed rate, your mortgage may revert to a higher rate of interest, meaning you will have to pay more each month.

-By remortgaging, homeowners can switch to a better deal with a different mortgage provider.
+By remortgaging, homeowners may be able to switch to a better deal with a different mortgage provider.

 Who can remortgage?

 Anyone who has an existing mortgage can look into remortgaging - provided that they meet the criteria set by their potential new mortgage lender.

 Remortgaging might be particularly important if you've come to the end of a fixed-rate period, or your discounted deal is coming to an end.
 While you can stay with your existing mortgage provider, you will probably be put on their standard variable rate (SVR) which may not be the best deal around.